 It is the expectation of S. S. Seward Institute, and more specifically the Athletic Department, that everyone in the Florida community will conform to and demonstrate good sportsmanship and fair play during all athletic contests.
 This concept is presented to the staff and to the athletes throughout the school year.

-- At the general staff meeting in August sportsmanship is addressed with all current year coaches.
+1. At the General Staff Meeting in August sportsmanship is addressed with all current year coaches.

 **** The Athletic Department at S. S. Seward Institute views the need for good sportsmanship as a very important issue.
 We will continue in our efforts to assure that every student-athlete understands that need as well.